 You might also like to read:

 Red-Eared Slider Turtle’s Color

-Observing the turtle’s color is one of the easiest ways to gauge the age.
+Observing the turtle’s color is one of the easiest ways to gauge its age.
 When your Red-eared sliders are just hatchlings, they sport a dazzling color.
-It’s often Kelly green with light yellow markings.
-This shade lingers up to the age of six months to 1 year.
+It’s often kelly green with light yellow markings.
+This shade lingers up from the age of six months to 1 year.

 After around a year, the bright hues fade and turn into a somewhat duller shade of olive.